Ayushmore1214/PipeCD-Project-1/README.md

 # PipeCD-Project-1

-I hear you—let’s strip away the "AI-generated" polish and make it sound like it actually came from a dev who just finished a late-night coding session.

-Here is a version that’s conversational, direct, and focused on the value you're shipping.

----

-# PipeCD-Project-1

 I noticed that trying to learn PipeCD usually hits a wall when you don’t have cloud credits or get stuck in networking hell.
 So, I built this starter kit to make your first deployment happen in minutes, for free, right inside **GitHub Codespaces**.

 ### What’s the deal?